 4. Reduced Security Risks

-Finally, let's discuss the security benefits that social intranets provides.
+Finally, let's discuss the security benefits that social intranets provide.
 Without an internal system for communicating and sharing important documents, employees will be forced to use other solutions such as Dropbox and Slack.

 These are wonderful tools, but they aren't controlled by your company's IT department and may be more susceptible to hacks than an internal system.